 Reserve your script for something significant, like a call to action.
 Channel those “Save the Date” vibes into a “Schedule a Meeting Today” to formally bring your reader to the next step of the process.

 Another significant factor to consider is the industry in which your business operates and your target audience.
-Calligraphy doesn’t make sense for a medical practice, a lawyer’s office, investment firm, etc.
+Calligraphy doesn’t make sense for a medical practice, a lawyer’s office, an investment firm, etc.

 Make sure the script is big, bold, and easy to read.
 Keep the subheader, lead-in paragraphs, and buttons in a simple serif or san serif.
 Feel free to center these elements to imitate a formal invitation.